OpenWonderLabs/node-switchbot/README.md

 ---------------------------------------
 ## `SwitchbotDeviceWoCurtain` object

-The `SwitchbotDeviceWoCurtain` object represents an Curtain, which is created through the discovery process triggered by the [`Switchbot.discover()`](#Switchbot-discover-method) method.
+The `SwitchbotDeviceWoCurtain` object represents a Curtain, which is created through the discovery process triggered by the [`Switchbot.discover()`](#Switchbot-discover-method) method.

 Actually, the `SwitchbotDeviceWoCurtain` is an object inherited from the [`SwitchbotDevice`](#SwitchbotDevice-object).
 You can use not only the method described in this section but also the properties and methods implemented in the [`SwitchbotDevice`](#SwitchbotDevice-object) object.